gnss-sdr/geniuss-place/_design-forces/02-availability.md

 |--------------

-**Example of report**: For version X.Y.Z of the software receiver executed in a Brand B, Model M machine under GNU/Linux Ubuntu 15.04 64 bits, obtaining a mean REAQ of 5 seconds for 30 second blockage, with a valid sample size of 50 plus 2 invalid samples, minimum measured value of 2 seconds, maximum measured value of 35 seconds, sample deviation of 1 second, using 30 navigation mode and simulated Galileo E1 open signals, the results would be presented as:
+**Example of report**: For version X.Y.Z of the software receiver executed in a Brand B, Model M machine under GNU/Linux Ubuntu 15.04 64 bits, obtaining a mean REAQ of 5 seconds for 30-second blockage, with a valid sample size of 50 plus 2 invalid samples, minimum measured value of 2 seconds, maximum measured value of 35 seconds, sample deviation of 1 second, using 30 navigation mode and simulated Galileo E1 open signals, the results would be presented as:

 |----------